-Free, Prior and Informed Consent (FPIC):The collective right to give or withhold free, prior and informed consent, which applies to all activities, projects, legislative or administrative measures and policies that take place in or impact the lands, territories, resources or otherwise affect the livelihoods of indigenous peoples9.
+Free, Prior and Informed Consent (FPIC): The collective right to give or withhold free, prior and informed consent, which applies to all activities, projects, legislative or administrative measures and policies that take place in or impact the lands, territories, resources or otherwise affect the livelihoods of indigenous peoples20.
 Free, prior and informed consent is founded in the rights articulated in the UN Declaration on the Rights of Indigenous Peoples and further elaborated by the International Workshop on Methodologies Regarding Free Prior and Informed Consent.
-Please see the draft UN-REDD Programme Guidelines for Seeking the Free, Prior, and Informed Consent of Indigenous Peoples and other Forest Dependent Communities (hyperlink to document will be added) for further information.
+Please see the draft UN-REDD Programme Guidelines for Seeking the Free, Prior, and Informed Consent of Indigenous Peoples and other Forest Dependent Communities for further information.